-Paul “Mac” McNamara has resided in Escondido for 20 years, and has been very active in civic affairs throughout.
-He currently is serving in his second term as an elected trustee of the Palomar College Governing Board.
-Mac is a US Marine Corps veteran having served in multiple operations during his career to include Operation Desert Storm and as attaché for the US Defense Intelligence Agency in Mexico City where he focused on human trafficking and counter drugs.
+Paul “Mac” McNamara has resided in Escondido for over 20 years, and has always been very active in the civic affairs of the community.
+After serving 8 years as an elected trustee of the Palomar College Governing Board, he is now the Mayor of Escondido.
+Mac is a US Marine Corps veteran having served in multiple operations during his career to include Operation Desert Storm and as attaché for the US Defense Intelligence Agency in Mexico City where he focused on countering human trafficking and illegal drugs.
 Mac is currently the Executive Director of the Marine Corps Recruit Depot Museum Foundation.
 Before this, Mac had over a decade of professional work in the private sector with extensive experience in management of defense technology and engineering programs.

 Paul “Mac” McNamara was born in Philadelphia, PA in 1953.
 He grew up in a hardworking, blue- collar family which shaped his values and developed his strong work ethic.
 From the age of 9, Mac held many jobs including paper boy, delivery boy and stock boy.
 He excelled at sports, achieved Eagle Scout in the Boy Scouts, and was encouraged to attend college by his high school teachers.
 His mother stressed the importance of self-improvement.
 He was the only member of his family to graduate from college.